15Dkatz/react-security/README.md

 - Explore Cross-Site Scripting in code.
 - Compare dangerous JavaScript methods and practices in code.
 - Grasp the history of React in response to Security.

+### The course also includes a full-stack authentication project.
+This includes Node, PostgreSQL, and React for a full-stack web application that creates user accounts and sessions.